Portfolio

 Igor Hartmann

-Trade Finance Manager, Ammann Group,
+Trade Finance Manager at Ammann Group,

-CHF 960 million turnover
+a manufacturer with CHF 960 million turnover

 FAQ